 The Mental Health Court docket under the direction of the Honorable Judge Lisa I. Swenski is not a separate Court, but is a specialized program that works within the framework of the Domestic Relations Court.
-It began in February, 2010 and serves juveniles charged in Juvenile Court who also have a mental health diagnosis which may have traditionally presented barriers to the youth's success.
+Mental Health Court began in February, 2010 and serves juveniles charged in Juvenile Court who also have a mental health diagnosis which may have traditionally presented barriers to the youth's success.
+The Honorable Lisa I. Swenski presides over the Mental Health Court team.
 The goals of the program are to divert these youth into Court monitored treatment, to reduce recidivism among mentally ill delinquents, and to empower the participants to lead more clinically stable, safe and law-abiding lives in the community.
 In the short-term, the program can provide opportunities to youth who would not necessarily get treatment on their own.
 In the long-term, the program assists in preventing further involvement with the Court and increasing their responsibility to the community.

-The Juvenile Mental Health Court serves youth who have been adjudicated delinquent, who have severe and persistent mental illnesses that are contributing or mitigating factors in their law enforcement involvement and for whom Court-monitored treatment and other services would enhance their ability to lead a lawabiding life.
+The Juvenile Mental Health Court serves youth who have been adjudicated delinquent, who have severe and persistent mental illnesses that are contributing or mitigating factors in their law enforcement involvement and for whom Court-monitored treatment and other services would enhance their ability to lead a law-abiding life.
 In an agreement with the Lorain County Prosecutor's office, the youth's presenting charges will be dismissed if they successfully complete the program.

-In 2017, the Juvenile Mental Health Court received ongoing certification and recognition as a Specialized Docket as outlined by the Rules of Superintendence and the Ohio Supreme Court.
+In 2018, the Juvenile Mental Health Court received ongoing certification and recognition as a Specialized Docket as outlined by the Rules of Superintendence and the Ohio Supreme Court.
+Recertification / renewal will take place in 2020.